dlstreamer/pipeline-server/docs/build_script_reference.md

 If you have previously built for a different framework, you **must** download these again (or archive your models directory to different name), because the version of Open Model Zoo used by `--framework gstreamer` produces different output than when building with `--framework ffmpeg`.

 ## Pipeline Directory (--pipelines)
-Path to VA Serving pipelines.
+Path to the Pipeline Server pipelines.
 Path must be within docker build context which defaults to the root of the dlstreamer-pipeline-server project.
 If not specified, [sample pipelines](../pipelines/gstreamer) are included in the image.
 If set to `NONE` no pipelines are included and the user must ensure pipelines are made available at runtime by [volume mounting](running_video_analytics_serving.md#selecting-pipelines-and-models-at-runtime).

 ## Base Build Context (--base-build-context)
 This option is used in conjunction with `--base-build-dockerfile` to specify the docker build file and its context.
 It must be a git repo URL, path to tarball or path to locally cloned folder.